Chrysler Horizon: Group B Talbot Horizon

 In 1982 Talbot and Lotus Cars began work on a Group B rally car meant to succeed the Talbot Sunbeam Lotus.
-Based on the Talbot Horizon the car was fitted with a mid-mounted Lotus type 911 engine driving the rear wheels.
+Based on the Talbot Horizon, the car was fitted with a mid-mounted Lotus type 911 engine driving the rear wheels.
 The project was cancelled after two prototypes had been built.
 Peugeot subsequently began development of their all-wheel drive 205 T16.

 North American variants

-The North American versions of the Horizon were known as the Dodge Omni and Plymouth Horizon.
-Although they appeared to share the same external bodywork as the European Horizon (the panels were in fact not interchangeable), they were vastly different mechanically – using a larger engine (of VW, then PSA origins on the early versions, replaced by Chrysler's own 2.2L OHC "Trenton" I-4 later) and MacPherson strut suspension at the front instead of the more complex torsion bar system found in the European version.
-They also featured larger reinforced aluminum bumpers to comply with stricter US safety legislation.
+North American derivatives of the Horizon were marketed as the Dodge Omni and Plymouth Horizon, which featured substantial differences despite very similar appearances.
+External bodywork was in fact not interchangeable, nor were engines, North American models using a larger engine (of VW, then PSA origins on the early versions, replaced by Chrysler's own 2.2 L OHC "Trenton" I-4 later) and MacPherson strut suspension at the front instead of the more complex torsion bar system found in the European version.
+U.S. derivatives also featured larger reinforced aluminum bumpers in compliance with US safety legislation.
 Despite the car's European origins, then Chrysler chairman Lee Iacocca played this down, emphasizing that features such as the trip computer and electronic ignition were of American design.

-In the US, many variants were eventually produced, including three-door coupé versions ("Charger" and "TC-3 / Turismo"), econo versions ("America", "Miser"), and powered-up versions such as the GLH, GLH Turbo, and Shelby GLHS (turbocharged, intercooled, 174 bhp).
-Even a small pickup truck was based on the Horizon ("Scamp" and "Rampage").
-Some of these cars had successful careers in racing venues such as Auto-X, road and endurance racing, and pro rallying.
+In the US, numerous variants were eventually offered, including three-door hatchback versions (Charger and TC-3 / Turismo); economy trim levels (America, Miser); high-performance versions (GLH, GLH Turbo, and Shelby GLHS) — as well as a pickup truck variant (Scamp and Rampage).